Quantra/django-content-blocks/docs/content_block_templates.rst

         If this is not provided content blocks made from this template cannot be rendered.
 This may be suitable for nested content blocks.

-    .. py:attribute:: no_cache

-        Prevent this content block from being cached.
-This can be useful if your template contains a template tag which provides content that shouldn't be cached or if you are using :py:class:`ModelChoiceField`.

 :py:class:`ContentBlockTemplateField`
 -------------------------------------